 Seaboard enters into foreign currency exchange agreements to manage the foreign currency exchange rate risk with respect to certain transactions denominated in foreign currencies.
 Foreign currency exchange agreements that were primarily related to an underlying commodity transaction were recorded at fair value with changes in value marked to market as a component of cost of sales on the Condensed Consolidated Statements of Comprehensive Income.
-Foreign currency exchange agreements that were not related to an underlying commodity transaction were recorded at fair value with changes in value marked at fair value with changes in value market as a component of foreign currency exchange agreements that were not related to an underlying commodity transaction were recorded at fair value with changes in value market to market as a component of foreign currency gain (loss) on the Condensed Consolidated Statements of Comprehensive Income.
+Foreign currency exchange agreements that were not related to an underlying commodity transaction were recorded at fair value with changes in value marked at fair value with changes in value market as a component of foreign currency gain (loss) on the Condensed Consolidated Statements of Comprehensive Income.

-At June 29, 2013 and December 31, 2012, Seaboard had trading foreign currency exchange agreements to cover its firm sales and purchase commitments and related trade receivables and payables with net notional amounts of \$139,616,000 and \$243,563,000, respectively, primarily related to the South African Rand.
+At September 28, 2013 and December 31, 2012, Seaboard had trading foreign currency exchange agreements to cover its firm sales and purchase commitments and related trade receivables and payables with net notional amounts of \$97,874,000 and \$243,563,000, respectively, primarily related to the South African Rand.